itsjessicajane/itsjessicajane.github.io/README.md

 ## Aspiring for world-class engineering and design 🎨

-# Welcome to my website!
-A glimpse into my :earth: and the things that excite, inspire, and fascinate me most.
+A glimpse into my 🌍 and the things that excite, inspire, and fascinate me most.